linz/postgresql-tableversion/doc/table_version.md

 ### `ver_apply_table_differences()` ###

-Generates a difference between any a source orignal table and a new table and then applies those differences to the original table.
+Generates a difference between any a source original table and a new table and then applies those differences to the original table.
 Both table must have a single column primary key.
 Comparisons are only done between common table columns